caloskao/migrate-specific/README.md

-# Migrate Specific
+# MigrateSpecific
-Migrate Specific is a Laravel framework Artisan CLI extension command, when you only want to migrate some specific migration files, you can use it for database migration.
+MigrateSpecific is a Laravel framework Artisan CLI extension command that helps you easily perform database migrations of specific migration files in the Laravel framework.

 # Requirement
 laravel/framework v5.0.0 or later.